As a modern customer-centric utility, what we do at Energia Group underpins the quality of life and living for people across this island.

 In addition to this, we have also donated €158,750 to community initiatives including Grow It Yourself, Seachtain na Gaeilge, Christmassy Homes and donations to local charities.

 Via the Domestic EEOS in the RoI, Energia Group provided almost €150,000 towards SEAI’s Better Energy Communities programme.
 This programme focuses on utilising government funds and contributions from energy companies to carry out energy efficiency retrofits in communities across Ireland.
 Works are carried out in 2 main categories: community groups and residential dwellings and homes suffering from energy poverty.
 Retrofit measures include attic and cavity wall insulation, installation of energy efficient boilers and solar thermal and solar PV systems.
 These measures will result in CO2 savings of around 280 tonnes per annum.

 Equal Opportunities & Special Assistance

 Power NI also offers a number of services to its customers that are promoted through its codes of practice (produced in several different languages) and through various advice providers, including Citizens Advice Bureaux and Advice NI.
 Power NI aims to assist its customers with special needs through a number of these services.
-Over 2,400 customers with special requirements benefit from a range of services through Power NI’s special needs register.
+Over 2,400 customers (2018 – 2,400 customers) with special requirements benefit from a range of services through Power NI’s special needs register.

 Power NI engages with a wide range of organisations in the voluntary, public and private sectors focusing on social action and energy saving.
 Within the last year Power NI continued to work in partnership with Age NI in order to help improve older peoples’ lives.
 Social media was used to provide practical information to older people, their carers and families and energy clinics ran in Age NI shops to provide advice on energy efficiency and relevant grants such as NISEP.